spatial-model-editor/spatial-model-editor/ci/README.md

 - we also provide a `latest` Github release for beta testing / live-at-head users

-- to update them, move `latest` tag on master
+- to update this release to the current commit on master, move the `latest` tag:

-- travis builds will generate new binaries and update the `latest` Github release

 ```
-# to move latest tag to current commit
 git push origin :refs/tags/latest
 git tag -f latest
 git push origin latest
 ```

+- this will trigger travis builds that update the `latest` Github release binaries

 ## Dependencies